 On the 20th of June 2017, a friend I hadn’t seen since high-school bought me lunch at a Thai restaurant at the DTC.
 While eating, my phone rang.
-Now, I usually don’t answer my phone when I’m talking in real life to another person, but it was the auxiliary bishop.
-In the most slimy manner, he smoothly requested I leave the priesthood (after briefly trying to get me to leave the diocese.)
-The call came out of no where.
+Now, I usually don’t answer my phone when I’m talking in real life to another person, but it was my Archdiocese.
+In a most slimy manner, a highly ranking member of the clergy smoothly requested I leave the priesthood.
 There was no disciplinary reason.
-I wasn’t in trouble. (“Trouble” came a year later when I reported misconduct.)
+It was just a gentleman’s request. (“Trouble” came a year later when I reported misconduct.)
 But at that point in 2017 I was just annoying to the diocese for an increasingly traditional (but not yet fully traditional) outlook on protecting the Holy Eucharist from careless EMHCs and unprepared Catholics.
-Yes, the auxiliary bishop literally called me just to gently ask me to leave the priesthood as a favor.
+Yes, the diocese literally called me just to gently ask me to leave the priesthood as a favor.
 (In his defense, he was just obeying his superior.)

 Of course, I didn’t take the two bishops’ wicked offer to leave the priesthood.
 They never found a reason to suspend me, but they also didn’t put me back in parish life after this.
 “Hermit” under canon 603 ended up becoming the least bad option for my diocese and me, but clearly nothing that gels with my personality.
 If they want to put me back in parish ministry, that’s fine with me, but my level of compromise will be even less than five years ago.